jyli7/readertron/README.md

+- one-click instapaper integration.
+- refactor regular vs. shared count maintenance code.
+- handle feed favicons on CRUD
+- verify that subscribing/unsubscribing from shared feeds still works properly
 - infinite scroll
 - what to show at the end of the infinite scroll
 - show who shared a post in those views
 - sort out "My Shared Items" stuff: how to render the posts (as shares?), how to deal with unreads.
+- sorter broken in firefox.
 - refresh ALL posts on feed fetch (and propagate to shared copies)
 - cron job in separate thread to poll for new rss data
 - pretty up the bookmarklet, and add useful information like title, and some sense of the post preview.
 - where that big subscribe button was, put a compose post button. highlight those posts in red or something. shows up in a person's share feed.
 - e-mail notifications about comments on your shared items, or on items you've commented on.
-- one-click instapaper integration.
 - 400s of content using relative URLs
 - modeling, controllers, separation of concerns
-- refactor crazy shared/regular unread count javascript

 deploy